 A close up of cinnamon bun on a decorative white plate

-My family is a wee bit obsessed with cinnamon rolls.
-There used to always be a stash of frozen Sara Lee Cinnamon Rolls in our freezer for weekend breakfasts until they disappeared off the grocery store shelves.
+• My family is a wee bit obsessed with cinnamon rolls.
+There was always a stash of frozen Sara Lee Cinnamon Rolls in our freezer for weekend breakfasts until they disappeared off the grocery store shelves.
 On occasion, I’d even buy those canned tubes of cinnamon rolls.
-But, of course, they always preferred when I’d break out the yeast, flour, and cinnamon, and make a batch of glazed cinnamon buns from scratch.

 A cinnamon bun on a plate with the pan of rolls in the background

-Massive Cinnamon Rolls
+Ingredient Notes for these Massive Cinnamon Rolls

 This recipe from the Food Network Magazine makes six huge rolls with just enough glaze to put you into a sugar-induced coma after breakfast.
 It’s well worth the sacrifice!
 My family went nuts for these humongous gems!